The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 2. You Burn Out Faster

-You start asking questions like:
+You start asking yourself:

-• “Why am I spending so much time on this?”
+- “Why am I spending so much time on this?”

-• “Is anyone even listening?”
+- “Is anyone even listening?”

 3. You Miss Out on Authority-Building Opportunities

-They’re looking for someone who speaks directly to their struggles, offers valuable insights, and makes it easy to take the next step.
-If your show isn’t doing that, they’ll move on to someone else’s that does.
+And here’s the reality: Your dream clients are listening to podcasts.
+They’re actively looking for someone who speaks directly to their struggles, offers real insights, and makes it easy to take the next step.

 Let’s fix that.